ruiiiijiiiiang/file_clipper/README.md

   - `file-clipper history`
   - Alias: `h`
 - **Interactive TUI:** The `list` and `history` commands launch an interactive terminal interface, allowing you to select specific files for pasting and manage entries with ease.
-- **Robust Error Handling:** Provides clear, user-friendly error and warning messages for issues like file not found, permission denied, or file already exists.
 - **Glob Pattern Support:** Supports glob patterns for selecting multiple files (e.g., `*.txt`, `src/**/*.rs`).

 ### Clipboard and History Mechanics